Almost every action inside Geopointe starts with a data set search. The process of performing a search goes something

 Data sets are stored on the Saved Layers tab, just below where you choose your search type.
 Data sets are either unsorted or stored in a folder.
 They are denoted by the 3 map pins icon to the left of the name.

 As long as it has been set up by your administrator, you should see a Map button listed at the top of your records:

 Move the map around until it is centered where you intend to search.
-Double clicking the map will zoom it in, while clicking and dragging will move it around.
+Double-clicking the map will zoom it in, while clicking and dragging will move it around.
 These controls can also be found in the upper right corner of the map.
 A full or partial address may be searched from the search bar in the top right corner of the Map.
-As you type, the search bar pre-populate with suggestions, just like Google Maps's search bar.
+As you type, the search bar pre-populates with suggestions, just like Google Maps's search bar.
 Once you confirm/hit enter, it will re-center the map with a marker over the address you typed.

 Note that if you are searching a more general location (like "coffee shop" or "dog park"), search results will appear in the Places tab of the Control Panel.
 Choose which one to use as your search origin and click Zoom and Center.

 When running a shape search, shape boundaries define your search parameters.
 Saved shapes can be found in the folders on your Saved Layers tab.
 New shapes are created using the drawing tools on the right side of the map.
 Right-click on the map to re-center it on the location you clicked.
 The top menu option is Set Center Here.

 There are four different search options: Nearby, Shape, Map View, and Everywhere.
 We'll cover each and their use cases below.